Heartland (TV network): Programming

 Heartland's national feed contains no infomercials except for a regularly scheduled presentation brokered by Time-Life Home Video.

 Distribution

 Heartland is distributed through digital subchannel affiliations.
 The network is also distributed freely over the Internet; some of the network's programming (including Jim Owens entertainment shows and programming made available online elsewhere behind a paywall) is not available online and is replaced with reruns of programs scheduled at other times.
 Since 2019, the online feed has operated a full schedule.

-As of February 2021, Network affiliates include:

-† Any launch dates noted are subject to change.